If you are wondering what is the best time to visit Bhutan, well, you have come to the right place to find answers.

 Similarly, before the start of the winter or during fall, from September to late November is also the other season when the tourists are in high numbers, making it the good time to travel to Bhutan.

-So the high seasons or the ideal time to visit Bhutan include the months of March, April, May, September, October, and November while the low season months include the months of January, February, June, July, August, and December.
+So the high seasons or the ideal time for visiting Bhutan include the months of March, April, May, September, October, and November while the low season months include the months of January, February, June, July, August, and December.

 Best Time To Visit Bhutan – Region Wise

-The south-western region of Bhutan roughly includes Paro, Thimpu, Haa Valley and Punakha.
-If you want to witness these places in all colours, with the fruits and the flowers in full bloom, head there between March and May, especially to Paro and the Haa valley.
+The south-western region of the country roughly includes Paro, Thimphu, Haa Valley and Punakha, which offers a lot of things to do in Bhutan.
+If you want to witness these places in all colours, with the fruits and the flowers in full bloom, head there between March and May, mainly to Paro and the Haa valley.

-October is when the country celebrates its main festivals, and the capital of Bhutan, Thimpu is an awesome place to be during this time.
-Also, since it is just after the monsoon, the valleys in these regions look greener at this time.
+October is when the country celebrates its main festivals, and the capital of Bhutan, Thimpu is an excellent place to be during this time.

 Recommended read: Exploring Paro, the majestic town of Bhutan

-Bhutan’s culture comes to full display and in glory during the fall.
-September, October, and November are the best months to see some of the country’s most important Tshechu festivals including Thimphu Tshechu, Wangdue Tshechu, and Jambay Lhakhang Tshechu.
+Bhutan’s culture comes to the full display and in glory during the fall.
+AS mentioned above, September, October, and November are the best months to see some of the country’s most important Tshechu festivals.

 Hiking is a great way to see the beautiful sights of this incredible country Bhutan.
 The ideal times to trek in high altitude regions are in March, April, October and November when skies are clear and temperatures are pleasant.